ofthedove/recipes/_recipes/LemonMeringuePie.md

 Mom's classic Lemon Meringue Pie recipe, from the Better Homes and Gardens cookbook.

 I've adapted it, adding details from my most recent time making it.
-It's probably two much detail, I'm afraid I've made it a bit intimidating.
+It's probably too much detail, I'm afraid I've made it a bit intimidating.
 I assure you it's really not difficult to make, and it's very tasty!

 ## Ingredients